cs4241-20a/a1-gettingstarted/README.md

 ## Technical Achievements
 - **Styled page with CSS**: Added rules for the body, h1, and h4.
 - **Java Script Animation**: At the bottom of the page, an animation was added that displays a box moving from one corner of a container to another.
+I used code from this link https://www.w3schools.com/js/js_htmldom_animate.asp to create the animation.
+I changed the way in which the animation moves as well as the colors of the animation.
 - **Experimentation with other HTML tags**: Added a button to launch the animation.
 Added a box chart to describe my experience level with each technology.
+I used code from this link https://www.w3schools.com/howto/howto_css_skill_bar.asp for the box chart.
+I first created a container which would be shown as a bar and then customized each skill to have it's own color filling up this bar to the appropriate precent level.

 ### Design Achievements
 - **Color Palette**: I used a specific color palette from [color.adobe.com](https://color.adobe.com).
 Every